-Students may elect to write a minor research paper in lieu of a final exam.
+Students may elect to write a minor paper reducing the amount for the final exam.
 Proposals for other assessment alternatives may also be considered.

-LAW 438.3 ECONOMIC INEQUALITY POVERTY AND THE LAW
+LAW 438.3 ECONOMIC INEQUALITY POVERTY AND THE LAW (2023-2024 Wiegers)

-(2022-2023 Wiegers)

 Calendar Description: Examines the causes and impacts of economic inequality and poverty in Canada.
 Considers various definitions of poverty and inequality and the relationships between poverty and economic inequality and race, gender, disability and class.
 Explores the role of law in creating, regulating and/or alleviating poverty and economic inequality.